Modelling in Teaching: How to Show Before You Ask

 Effective modelling must be followed by a carefully structured transition that gradually shifts responsibility from teacher to student.
 Pearson and Gallagher's gradual release of responsibility model provides a proven framework: "I do, we do, you do together, you do alone."
 This progression ensures students receive appropriate support at each stage whilst building towards independent mastery of the skill or concept.

-The guided practice phase proves particularly crucial, as students attempt the task with immediate teacher feedback and support.
+The guided practise phase proves particularly crucial, as students attempt the task with immediate teacher feedback and support.
 During this stage, teachers should circulate actively, observing student attempts and providing specific, corrective guidance.
 Common misconceptions often emerge here, offering valuable teaching moments that reinforce the original modelling.
 John Sweller's cognitive load theory demonstrates why this scaffolded approach works: by maintaining appropriate challenge levels, we prevent cognitive overload whilst building student confidence.

 Modelling in teaching involves showing students how to approach a task or concept by thinking aloud, demonstrating steps, and making invisible processes visible.
 It helps reduce cognitive load, builds confidence, and provides clear learning objectives.